vinta/albedo/README.md

 ## TODO

-- Build a recommender system with Spark: Content-based
 - Build a recommender system with Spark: GDBT for Feature Learning
 - Build a recommender system with Spark: Factorization Machine
 - Build a recommender system with Spark: Item2Vec